department-of-veterans-affairs/vets-website/content/pages/health-care/family-caregiver-health-benefits/CHAMPVA.md

 ### What benefits do I get with CHAMPVA?

 With CHAMPVA, you’ll be covered for services and supplies when we determine they are medically necessary and were received from an authorized provider.
+When providers are performing services within the scope of their license or certification, we consider them to be authorized.

 **Covered services include:**
 - Ambulance service